 Common herniated disc causes — unhealthy weight

-If you are overweight and you are experiencing pain in your lower back, you could be in the beginning stages of a herniated disc or other spine conditions related to excessive weight.
-The lumbar spine (lower back) is the biggest support of the body’s weight, so any indication of a beginning spine condition due to obesity will like be noticed in the lower back.
+If you are overweight and you are experiencing pain in your lower back, you could be in the beginning stages of a herniated disc or other spine conditions related to weight gain.
+The lumbar spine (lower back) is the biggest support of the body’s weight, so any indication of a beginning spine condition due to obesity will likely be noticed in the lower back.